Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Mississippi State Stats and Trends

-- Mississippi State is 5-3 against the spread and 5-3 overall in games when it puts up more than 19.8 points.
+- Mississippi State is 5-3 against the spread and 5-3 overall in games when it records more than 19.8 points.

-- In games that Mississippi State piles up over 363 yards, the team is 4-3 against the spread and 4-3 overall.
+- In games that Mississippi State picks up over 363 yards, the team is 4-3 against the spread and 4-3 overall.

 - This year the Bulldogs have turned the ball over 13 times, five more than the Tigers' takeaways (8).